levonet/ansible-ci-github-pr-description/README.md

 ansible-playbook myplaybook.yml -e github_branch="${CHANGE_BRANCH}" -e github_pr_number="${CHANGE_ID}"
 ```

-As a result, you will receive a comment in Jira task:
+As a result, you will receive a description in Pull Request:

 > Old description information if exists
 > * Jira: [TODO-40](#)